Unique Celebrations of Ethiopian Food and Music: A Must Attend!

 Generally, ministers convey a copy of the Ark of the Pledge, called Tabot, through the roads to a nearby waterway.
 The festivals are brimming with conventional music, drumming, and singing.
 They strengthen community bonds and pride in the culture.

-At Timket, families invite guests to share special dishes.
+At Timket, families invite guests to share unique dishes.
 They often include local cuisines and traditional drinks.
 One is Tej, a honey wine that symbolises joy and celebration.

 Meskel (Finding of the True Cross)

-Meskel, celebrated on September 27th, is among the greatest strict celebrations in Ethiopia.
+Meskel, celebrated on September 27th, is among the most significant celebrations in Ethiopia.
 This festival honours the discovery of the True Cross.
 It is celebrated with large bonfires called Damera.
 The event includes songs, prayers, and rituals.

 Role of Music in Celebrations